Espionage Act of 1917

-It was intended to prohibit interference with military operations or recruitment, to prevent insubordination in the military, and to prevent the support of United States enemies during wartime.
+It was intended to prohibit interference with military operations or recruitment, to prevent insubordination in the military, and to prevent the support of enemies of the United States during wartime.
 In 1919, the Supreme Court of the United States unanimously ruled through Schenck v.
 United States that the act did not violate the freedom of speech of those convicted under its provisions.
-The constitutionality of the law, its relationship to free speech, and the meaning of its language have been contested in court ever since.
+The constitutionality of the law, its relationship to free speech and the meaning of its language have been contested in court ever since.